bf4/bf4.github.com/_posts/2015-06-11-ember-sprinkling-in-components.md

-Here's an example of [my first spike](http://emberjs.jsbin.com/zunedenono/3/edit?html,css,js,output) and [my update of @tehviking's giffy code](http://jsbin.com/zikupe/edit?html,js,output) in the blog post, including extracting some of the logic from @mitch-lloyd's Ember-Islands and getting it ready for Ember 2.0.
+Here's an example of [my first spike](http://emberjs.jsbin.com/zunedenono/3/edit?html,css,js,output) and [my update of @tehviking's giffy code](http://jsbin.com/zikupe/edit?html,js,output) in the blog post, including extracting some of the logic from [Mitch Lloyd's](https://twitter.com/too_mitch) Ember-Islands and getting it ready for Ember 2.0.

 ## TL;DR